AdobeDocs/journey-optimizer.en/help/using/rn/new-canvas.md

 The new journey model will live alongside the existing one, meaning that there will be journeys using **two different models**:

-* The old one, called "v1"
+* The legacy model
-* And the new one, called "v2"
+* And the new model

-All journeys in v1 will stay in v1.
+All journeys in the legacy model will stay in it.
 You will still be able to edit, test or publish them.
-Any new version created from a v1 will also stay in v1.
-There are **no functional changes** around v1 journeys.
+Any new version created from a journey on the legacy model will also stay in it.
+There are **no functional changes** around those journeys.

-As you see in the below screenshot, the nodes are round-shaped, which is the old UI for journeys on the v1 model.
+As you see in the below screenshot, the nodes are round-shaped, which is the old UI for journeys on the legacy model.

 ![](assets/new-canvas.png)

-However, when you **create a new journey** or **duplicate an existing one**, it will be a v2 journey.
-We plan on continuing to support v1 journeys until a majority of customers are transitioned to v2 journeys.
+However, when you **create a new journey** or **duplicate an existing one**, it will be a the new model journey.
+Journeys on the legacy model will still be supported until a majority of customers are transitioned to the new one.

-There is one limitation to the new journey model; it will **not be possible to copy and paste activities from a v1 journey to a v2 and vice versa**.
-If you want to do this, we advise you to duplicate your v1 journey to make it a v2 and then copy your activities.
+There is one limitation to the new journey model; it will **not be possible to copy and paste activities from the legacy model to the new one and vice versa**.
+If you want to do this, we advise you to duplicate the journey on the legacy model to make switch it to the new model, and then copy your activities.

-In the below screenshot, you can see the redesigned UI for the journey canvas (only available with the v2 model):
+In the below screenshot, you can see the redesigned UI for the journey canvas (only available with the new model):

 ![](assets/new-canvas2.png)

-**Any new feature added to the journey designer (including live reporting) will only be available for v2 journeys from this point forward.**
+**Any new feature added to the journey designer (including live reporting) will only be available for journeys on the new model from this point forward.**

 ## Improved journey canvas design

 With the new journey model we're introducing a new-and-improved **journey canvas UI**, which fits seamlessly within the Adobe Experience Cloud solutions & app ecosystem, making for an intuitive and efficient user experience.
-Any journey in the v2 stack will be on that new design.
+Any journey in the new model will be on that new design.

 ![](assets/new-canvas3.gif)